Larnach Castle

 Restoration continues today

+The restoration of the rear verandah’s roof lantern is nearly complete.
 This beautiful lantern and foyer separates the building which housed the original Billiards Room, now Music Room from the home.
 The architectural detail and finish forms a cohesive link between these two buildings.

+Architectural Conservator Guy Williams is leading the restoration of the Castle’s roof lantern, working alongside skilled craftspeople.
 The work includes careful repairs to the roof structure, timber, glass.
 This is being completed in keeping with the building’s original period design and materials.
-We expect this work to be completed end-August 2025.

 Thank you